surniaulula/wpsso/README.md

 <p>"<em>If you want to make every tweet, like, share, pin, and +1 count, then you should definitely start using WPSSO on your WordPress site.</em>" &mdash; <a href="http://www.indexwp.com/wordpress-social-sharing-optimization-pro-review/">indexwp.com</a></p>

-<p>"<em>I’m now a customer.
+<p>"<em>I'm now a customer.
 This plugin is invaluable and a real time saver.
-The fact that it won’t slow my site down either is something that also sold me on it.</em>" &mdash; <a href="http://www.wpkube.com/wpsso-plugin-review/">wpkube.com</a></p>
+The fact that it won't slow my site down either is something that also sold me on it.</em>" &mdash; <a href="http://www.wpkube.com/wpsso-plugin-review/">wpkube.com</a></p>

 <p>"<em>Wherever you are at with the social media marketing strategy for your site, the WP Social Sharing Optimization plugin can help you get better results.</em>" &mdash; <a href="http://wplift.com/wordpress-social-sharing-optimization">wplift.com</a></p>

 <p>"<em>If you want to get the most out of the social shares your content receives, ensure your content stands out when it is posted on the various social networks, and listed in the search engines, then this plugin is a great choice that covers all the bases.</em>" &mdash; <a href="http://www.wpmayor.com/wordpress-social-sharing-optimization-pro-plugin-review/">wpmayor.com</a></p>

-<p>"<em>WPSSO Pro provides a handy tool for your marketing team, and improves your content whenever it’s shared by you or your fans.
+<p>"<em>WPSSO Pro provides a handy tool for your marketing team, and improves your content whenever it's shared by you or your fans.
 The free version has a lot of great features and makes a good trial version, but I think that eCommerce sites really benefit from the eCommerce plugin and video integrations (as well as the inclusion of Twitter card support) that the Pro version offers.</em>" &mdash; <a href="http://www.sellwithwp.com/optimized-social-media-wpsso-plugin-review/">sellwithwp.com</a></p>
 </blockquote>

 <h4>Quick List of Features</h4>